-1.6 How similar must the claims be?
-For example, in what circumstances will a class action be certified or a group litigation order made?
+How similar must the claims be?
+For example, in what 1.6 circumstances will a class action be certified or a group litigation order made?

 The plaintiffs must have a "common interest", and the case must be based on common facts and application of law.
 In addition, there must be a common relation between the plaintiffs and the defendant(s) as a matter of law.

-1.7 Who can bring the class/group proceedings e.g. individuals, group(s) and/or representative bodies?
+Who can bring the class/group proceedings e.g. 1.7 individuals, group(s) and/or representative bodies?

-There is no restriction on who can bring the class/group proceedings.
+As set out in question 1.1 above, there are two methods, and there is no restriction on who can bring the class/group proceedings.
 It is a matter for the class member to decide.
 Generally, the plaintiffs choose their representative(s) to bring the action on behalf of the class.

-1.8 Where a class/group action is initiated/approved by the court must potential claimants be informed of the action?
+Where a class/group action is initiated/approved by 1.8 the court must potential claimants be informed of the action?
 If so, how are they notified?
 Is advertising of the class/group action permitted or required?
 Are there any restrictions on such advertising?

-Where the plaintiffs gather together to bring the action jointly, and the class action is approved by the court, the class action shall be announced publicly by the court at the court's expense through government gazette and the media to notify the potential claimants, if: (1) the court inquires with the class representative and obtains his/her/its consent; (2) the class representative petitions to the court for a public announcement; and (3) other interested claimants petition to the court for a public announcement.
+Where the plaintiffs gather together to bring the action jointly, and the class action is approved by the court, the class action shall be announced publicly by the court at the court's expense through government gazette and the media to notify the potential claimants, if: (1) the court inquires with the class representative and obtains his/ her/its consent; (2) the class representative petitions to the court for a public announcement; and (3) other interested claimants petition to the court for a public announcement.
 Such public announcement is deemed a 20-day notice to the potential claimants.